 The variables were expressed as the mean ± SD or median (interquartile range, IQR) or as a percentage, as appropriate.
 Groups were compared by one-way ANOVA, the Kruskal-Wallis test or χ2 analysis, as appropriate.
 As many values were not normally distributed, Spearman’s rank correlation (Rho) was used to determine correlations.
 A determinant of the MIS was analyzed using linear multivariate regression analysis.
 Analyses were performed with IBM SPSS 23.0 software (SPSS Institute, IBM, USA).
 All P values were two-sided.
 Statistical signiﬁcance was set at the level of P<0.05.

-This study comprised 144 patients, 21–81 years of age (median age 53 years).
+This study comprised 144 patients, median age 53 years (38–63 years of interquartile range).
 A total of 144 patients (94 men and 50 women) completed the measurements at baseline.
-The patients suffered from the following comorbidities: diabetes mellitus (33.5%), hypertension (75.7%) and CVDs (22.2%).
+The patients suffered from the following comorbidities: diabetes mellitus (33.3%), hypertension (75.7%) and CVDs (22.2%).
 Patients were divided according to their CKD stages, and the demographic variables, anthropometric measurements, laboratory parameters, BCMs and the MISs of the study subjects are depicted in Table 1.

 The patients suffering from diabetes mellitus and hypertension increased with the progression of CKD.
 The later CKD stages also had higher PTH and lower GFRs and hemoglobin concentrations than the earlier stages.
 OH was greater in patients with CKD stage IV than those with other stages.
 Other body composition and anthropometric measurements and the MISs were not significantly different between the groups.